 The "In Between" Words: How to keep fellow worshipers tuned in

 As worshipers move from one element of the service to the next, they need help to understand what they are doing and why.
 Verbal transitions help them stick with the worship dialogue between God and gathered people.
-A feature story exploring the "in between" words in worship.

 Call it a Homer Simpson moment.
 You’re leading worship and have just said something—without thinking—before a song or offering or prayer.
 Like Homer, you’d shout “D’oh!”…but that would only make it worse.

 Here are two consolations.
 First, you’re not alone.
 Real people have said these things while leading worship:

 - Well, I guess now we have to have the confession of sin.

 - Okay?
 Let’s see what’s next.
 Well, next we will say the creed.

 - Our secretary messed up again.
 The song number in the bulletin is wrong.

 - We haven’t had time to rehearse this, but…

 - Let us rise together and say the Apostles' Creed, as printed on the inside front cover of your hymnal….
 (Seconds later, the visiting pastor realizes his mistake.)
 Oops, that’s not the real creed.
 It’s a paraphrase for singing.
 So…